Universal groups of cellular automata: Structure and universality of -groups

-\begin{proof} We prove the stronger fact that a free product of two groups $G, H$ does not contain the free group on two generators if and only if it is amenable if and only if it is virtually cyclic if and only if $G \cong H \cong \Z_2$.
+\begin{proof} A stronger fact is true: a free product of two non-trivial groups $G, H$ does not contain the free group on two generators if and only if it is amenable if and only if it is virtually cyclic if and only if $G \cong H \cong \Z_2$.
 Namely, $\Z_2 * \Z_2$ is the infinite dihedral group, which is virtually cyclic.
-If $g, g' \in G \setminus \{1_G\}$, $g \neq g'$ and $h \neq 1_H$, then $gh$ and $g'h$ freely generate a free group.
-This follows from the normal form theorem of free products \cite{LySc15}. \end{proof}
+If $g, g' \in G \setminus \{1_G\}$, $g \neq g'$ and $h \neq 1_H$, then $gh$ and $g'h$ freely generate a free group by the normal form theorem of free products \cite{LySc15}. \end{proof}

 The following lemma is classical.
 We give a direct proof mimicking \cite[Theorem~8.1.11]{Ro96} as suggested by user Panurge on the MathOverflow website~\cite{Pa16}.